 Have you been injured in a car accident on a highway that runs through the city of Houston?
 Don’t hesitate to contact Brian White & Associates for immediate legal advice and assistance.
 Highway crashes tend to be particularly traumatic.
 If someone else is even partly responsible for the crash, we’ll help you fight to recover the compensation you deserve.

-Connect with us online or give our office a call to arrange a time to sit down with our car accident lawyers.
+Connect with us online or contact our office to arrange a time to sit down with our Houston accident lawyers.
 We’ll carefully review your case and answer any questions you have.
 Your first consultation is 100 percent free, so call now.

 Houston Has Some of the Most Dangerous Highways in the Nation